deadghost/stevedore/README.md

 ## Installation

-stevedore is distributed as a jar, and is available in the [clojars repository](http://clojars.org/com.palletops/stevedore).
+Stevedore is distributed as a jar, and is available in the [clojars repository](http://clojars.org/com.palletops/stevedore).

 Installation is with lein or your favourite maven repository aware build tool.